vexx32/chocolatey.org/chocolatey/Website/Views/Documentation/Files/Installation-Licensed.md

   require => Package['chocolatey-agent'],
 }

-## You still need to figure out how to set up a source as allowed for
-## Self-service until the Puppet module gets that attribute added to
-## chocolateysource
 ## We don't recommend disabling this unless you've removed all sources
 ##  except for your internal and they are fine for self-service
 #chocolateyfeature {'useBackgroundServiceWithSelfServiceSourcesOnly':